(CNN)Here's a look at the European Debt Crisis which has affected the countries of Cyprus, Greece, Ireland, Italy, Portugal and Spain.

 April 30, 2013 - The parliament votes to approve the EU bailout.

-January 1, 2001 - Greece drops its currency, the drachma, to join the European Union "eurozone."
-Greece is the 12th country to adopt the currency.
+January 1, 2001 - Greece drops its currency, the drachma, in order to join the European Union "eurozone."
+Greece is the 12th country to adopt the euro.
 In order to meet the EU's standards, Greece makes deep cuts in public spending.

 2004 - Greece spends approximately $11 billion dollars (U.S.) on the Summer Olympics in Athens.